Skip to content

 Will My Computer Work for Online Courses?

-The Center for Instructional Development and Technology at SE provides a number of student resources that can help you determine whether your current setup will work for online courses at the university.
+The Center for Instructional Development and Technology at SOSU provides a number of student resources that can help you determine whether your current setup will work for online courses at the university.
 In addition to system requirements for computers, you'll also find Android and iOS guidelines for mobile devices.

 Do Online Master's Programs Hold Graduation Ceremonies?